yashksaini-coder/notes/Projects/Project.md

   Great point if we can create this into a proper SaaS type thing, where users can come sign up, and channels and then add a custom message to send the twitter post link along with that message.

+- An MCP that can be used with using claude and obsidian.
+For Quira quest.

+- A github action to get sponsors data of a user.